rxfe-a/vision-web/README.md

 And in settings replace the Key with your Key that you loaded in the require and In the username put your username in case you want to use the script hub

+## ☢️⛔️ WARNING ☢️⛔️
+- If you are gonna use this project you must fully self host your resources in order for this project to work